stelzinga/MF/MGT_80.Tools.md

 - WARNING = breaches were found
 - CRITICAL = check could not run at all

 There are other Subjects possible.
-For example, one could do something like: "Breach: Breach type yyy for xxx", etc.
+For example, "Breach: Breach type yyy for xxx", etc.

-As can be seen, the Check Standards drive a well conceived Self-Contained Mail framework!
+As can be seen, applying the Check Standards drive most of a well conceived Self-Contained Mail framework!
 ________________________________________
 ## Reporting Definition (Framework)
-The core aspects of Reports have been defined in [MGT: 99.Legend ### Reports].
-As discussed in that note there are several types of Report.
-In this section we discuss the details of how to build such Reports .
+Reporting is conceptually simple, but not always easy to implement:
+- Reader of the report may not be familiar with the lingo/acronyms/topics.
+- Inconsistent manner of writing down the facts
+- Too many details provided

 ### Management Report
 The Management Report focusses on the Managerial 7.
 There are different ways to report the various facts, depending on: